-Decision: In AC 2019-2020 the target was met.
-Based on analysis of the AC 2019-2020 results, the faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-The faculty will more evenly distribute committee work.
-The Coordinator of Graduate Studies for Music will provide Professional Development in order to strengthen the understanding of graduate committee responsibilities and expectations.
-The Graduate Advisor will also encourage all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester to focus on research/writing skills
+Decision: In AC 2020-2021 the target was met.
+Based on analysis of the AC 2020-2021 results, the faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+The Department Chair and Coordinator of Graduate Studies for Music will provide Professional Development in order to strengthen the understanding of graduate committee responsibilities and expectations.
+The Graduate Advisor will also encourage all graduate students to enroll in MUS or MUED 5400 Special Problems in their penultimate semester to focus on research/writing skills.